Matchboxscope/matchboxscope.github.io/docs/ESPressoScope.md

 ## Software

+### Capturing imates

+If you start the stream and hit the Capture button, the image gets stored on the internal SD card (if inserted).
+For this, please flash it using the official SD card formatting tool: https://www.sdcard.org/downloads/formatter/

 ### Browser-based operation

 You can connect to the ESP32 using a wifi-enabled device that runs a browser (mostly tested with Chrome).
 Find the device's IP address (e.g. by observing the Serial output) and enter this address into the browser's address bar.
 The UI comes in `simple` and `advanced` mode.
 Open `advanced`.
 Play around with the settings.
 You can tweak it to be fully manual, however, the image data will always be JPEG compressed (sorry).